-The ruling is being closely watched by politicians around the world, as well as social media researchers and other tech companies that similarly banned Trump in January.
+The company’s decisions around how it handles political leaders are being closely watched by politicians around the world, as well as social media researchers and other tech companies that similarly banned Trump in January.

 Facebook was the first major social media platform to suspend Trump indefinitely in the wake of the Jan.
 6 attack on the Capitol, and its decision was met with praise by many critics who believed the company had let him dodge its normal rules and policies.
 But others decried the decision as “censorship” and said it set a dangerous precedent for how world leaders communicate online.

 Facebook, the Oversight Board and Trump have periodically outlined their thinking in blog posts and news releases and on social media.
-Here’s everything you need to know about the ruling.
+Here’s everything you need to know about the board and its role on the ban.

 What is the Facebook Oversight Board?